 Cats absolutely need a form of identification, even if they are indoor-only cats.
 Indoor cats do escape at times, and unlike human children, cats are unable to vocalize their names and addresses.
 It is particularly important to microchip cats vaccinated for FIV.
 If picked up by Animal Control and tested, they could show a false positive for FIV, and subsequently be euthanized, lacking identification with the microchip scan.
-After weighing all the options, my conclusion is that microchips are the best form of identification for cats.
-I'm not alone in that opinion either; laws requiring microchip for pets have been instituted by the European Pets Travel Scheme (PETS), as well as state and local laws in the U.S. The Companion Animals Act in Australia requires the microchipping of all cats and dogs acquired since July 1, 1999.
+After weighing all the options, our conclusion is that microchips are the best form of identification for cats.
+We're not alone in that opinion either; laws requiring microchip for pets have been instituted by the European Pets Travel Scheme (PETS), as well as state and local laws in the U.S. The Companion Animals Act in Australia requires the microchipping of all cats and dogs acquired since July 1, 1999.

 The microchip is a "living tissue friendly" glass bead about the size of a grain of rice.
 It is embedded with a unique number which will be registered with the owner's address and contact information in a database.
 Inserting a microchip is very similar to giving an injection.
 The chip is placed into a large needle with a special injector and is inserted deeply under the skin between the shoulder blades of the cat.
 The insertion is relatively painless and cats do not usually require sedation.
 However, if a cat is due for spay/neuter surgery, your veterinarian may suggest microchipping at the same time, which works out well.

-The owner is given a form with the unique number, which should be completed and mailed to the microchip company.
+The owner is given a form with a unique number, which should be completed and mailed to the microchip company.
 There may be a small one-time registration fee and/or a small annual fee, in addition to the fee charged by your veterinarian.
 The total is usually less than $100, and well worth the cost in terms of peace of mind.

 Later, should the cat become lost and taken to a shelter or veterinarian, routine scanning will reveal the microchip and a phone call to the company that produced the microchip will reveal the information in the database for that chip.
 In the U.S., two major companies, AVID, and Home Again produce the majority of microchips for pets, and most vet clinics and shelters have scanners for both brands.
-Except for Jennifer, all our cats have the AVID chips.
-Jennifer has Home Again.

 Although there have been a few documented cases of sarcomas found near microchips, there has yet to be any indisputable proof that cancer has been actually caused by the microchip.

-- Another case, documented in 2006 by Science Direct, involved a cat who suffered tetraparesis (muscle weakness in all four limbs) following the implantation of a microchip.
+- Another case, documented in 2006 Science Direct, involved a cat who suffered tetraparesis (muscle weakness in all four limbs) following the implantation of a microchip.
 Subsequent successful surgical removal of the microchip resulted in the return of muscle strength in the cat's legs 11 months later, with the exception of mild weakness in the left front leg.

 - A third case, in 2004, a dog was diagnosed with sarcoma over his shoulder area, with the microchip attached.
 This dog had also been vaccinated in the same area for rabies, so cause and effect were inconclusive.
 (Reported by The Irreverent Vet for PetPlace.com.)